-In addition, third party financing alternatives available to the Corporation may in part be determined by the Corporation's oil and gas reserves that form its borrowing base.
-A sustained material decline in prices from historical average prices could reduce the Corporation's borrowing base, therefore reducing the credit available to the Corporation which could require that a portion, or all, of any potential debt of the Corporation be repaid.
-The Corporation has reduced this risk by not carrying any bank debt at this time.
+In addition, third party financing alternatives available to the Corporation may in part be determined by the Corporation's oil and gas reserves that could form its borrowing base.
+A sustained material decline in prices from historical levels could reduce the Corporation's borrowing base, therefore reducing the credit available to the Corporation which could require that a portion, or all, of any potential debt of the Corporation be repaid.